 - Advanced techniques of bodywork application for specific conditions

 The addition to this certificate to the Licensed Massage Therapy Program Certificate (784 contact hours) will result in 1000 hours or more of course work that is required in some state and municipal jurisdictions for licensing.

-Students must earn a “C” or better in all courses within the program to earn certificate.
+Students must earn a “C” or better in all courses within the program to earn a certificate.
 Students are required to meet health standards for dedicated on-site personnel to participate in clinical experience in a hospital or other professional health-care setting.
-This includes current vaccinations, proof of immunization titers, drug testing, finger printing and/or background checks.
+This includes current vaccinations, proof of immunization titers, drug testing, fingerprinting and/or background checks.

-*Eligibility for Arizona state license (to start program)
+*Eligibility for Arizona state license (to start the program)

 *Arizona State License is required for clinical rotation